sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     This prompt asks GitHub Copilot to explain the approach to unit testing in the context of the workspace.
 Adding relevant files to the Chat context improves the response.

-1. Take a few minutes to review GitHub Copilot's response.
+1. Take a minute to review GitHub Copilot's response.

-    You should see a detailed description that's similar to the following example:
+    You should see a description that's similar to the following example:

     ```markdown